HoxelDraw/4DO-Specification/README.md

 A Color is denoted using the `co` keyword, followed by 3 or 4 unsigned integer numbers.
 These numbers **MUST** be in the [0,255] range.
 The 4 values represent the red, green, blue, and alpha components of the color.
 If only 3 values are provided, they are assumed to be the RGB components of the color and the Alpha component **SHOULD** be assumed to be `255`.

+Colors can also be defined as 3-byte (RGB) or 4-byte (RGBA) hexadecimal numbers, like this: `co 0xRRGGBBAA`.

 #### Examples
 ```
 # RGB color
 co 114 255 66
+co 0x72FF42   # the same color in hex

 # RGBA color
 co 126 127 128 255
+co 0x7e7F80FF   # the same color in hex
 ```

 ## Tetrahedron